-I am no marketing, sales or branding expert but after a few minutes with Casey Boggs and Michele Houck of ReputationUs recently, I sure felt a lot smarter.
-What I am working on is developing a tangible link between market value and book value.
-In general, the difference is normally explained by three overarching themes.
+I am no marketing, sales or branding expert but after a few minutes with Casey Boggs and Michele Houck of ReputationUs.
+I sure felt a lot smarter.
+I am still working on developing a tangible link between market value and book value.
+Typically, this difference is explained by three overarching themes.

 1. Tangible assets have appreciated or depreciated at a different rate than the book value.

 A good example of this is when we acquire land.
 By prescription, our accounting rules legislate the cost of the land be recorded and maintained on the books for what we paid for it.
 As the market value of the land appreciates our books still reflect historical cost.
 The result is our company is worth more than its book value by the amount of land’s appreciation.
 (Accounting rules prescribe falling land values be recognized by writing down the value.
 I was “raised” in the mark to market world of commodity trading so this lower of cost or market concept has never been very satisfying to me.
 It feels like an indictment of our profession – as if we aren’t capable of accurately valuing our tangible assets or worse, aren’t trusted to do so.)